AcalaNetwork/truffle-tutorials/hello-world/README.md

 ```

 Now that we have the smart contract imported within the migration, we can deploy the smart contract.
-We do this by invoking `deployer`, which is defined in the fefinition of the function.
+We do this by invoking `deployer`, which is defined in the definition of the function.
 Additionally
 we will output the address of the deployed smart contract:

 ```